 I hope you will take advantage of the many support services we offer, such as academic advising and counseling, free tutoring, and mentoring programs.
 We are here to help you in any way we can, both in and out of the classroom.
-Vance-Granville students benefit from incredible community generosity, which translates into hundreds of scholarship opportunities.
-The VanGuarantee scholarship program gurantees that every student residing in the four-county area we serve can afford a college education.
+The College has a food and clothing pantry available to students and employees.
+We provide assistance in taking care of those emergency or crisis problems that keep you from being the successful learner we know you can be.
+Our goal is for you to be prepared for that career or job opportunity you have been dreaming about so you can have a fulfilling quality of life!